jboynyc/textnets/docs/tutorial.rst

     papers = tn.project(node_type='doc')
     papers.plot(label_nodes=True)

-As before in the bipartite projection, we can see the *Houston Chronicle*, *Chicago Tribune* and *Los Angeles Times* cluster more closely together.
+As before in the bipartite network, we can see the *Houston Chronicle*, *Chicago Tribune* and *Los Angeles Times* cluster more closely together.

 Next, the term network: